NageshVashist/Bike-sharing-case-study/README.md

 ## Contact
-Created by [@NageshVashst] - feel free to contact me!
+Created by [@NageshVashist] - feel free to contact me!

 <!-- Optional -->